Transparent Shape from a Single View Polarization Image: Method

 The synthetic dataset is created since the real-world data acquisition requires manual alignment, resulting in the difficulty of acquiring enough real-world data for training.
-We establish a scene similar to the setup in {Fig.\ref{fig:setup}} and implement an integrator capable of outputting a camera-space normal map in the mitsuba2\cite{nimier2019mitsuba}, a physical render that can track the full polarization state of light during a simulation.
+We establish a scene similar to the setup in {Fig.\ref{fig:setup}} and implement an integrator capable of outputting a camera-space normal map in the mitsuba2\cite{nimier2019mitsuba}, a physically-based render that can track the full polarization state of light during a simulation.
+To simulate the diffuser's uniform lighting, we attach the diffuser's surface with an area light source.
+The background surface uses the diffuse BSDF with the reflectance of $0.1$, and the transparent object adopts the dielectric BSDF with the refractive index of $1.52$.
 The 3D models of $13$ objects, collected from DiLiGenT-MV dataset\cite{li2020multi} and Stanford 3D Scanning Repository\cite{levoy2005stanford}, are placed in the scene we build to run polarization rendering.
 Each object is rotated $72$ times from $0^\circ$ to $360^\circ$, resulting in a total of $936$ samples in the synthetic dataset.